-The Better Business Bureau is cautioning future customers about a notorious moving company.
+The Better Business Bureau is cautioning future customers about notoriously shady moving companies.
 With numerous complaints by clients, the BBB has no choice but to flag the business.

 They have given Canadian Van Lines an F-rating because of the complaints they’ve been receiving.
-These problems ranged from failure to show up on moving day to dispose of items in storages for clients to pick them up.
-Sounds like a nightmare already, right?
+These problems ranged from failure to show up on moving day to dispose of items in storage for clients to pick them up.
+It sounds like a nightmare already, right?

 Unfortunately, Klassen’s family took it upon themselves to move their belongings, and they fought for about a year to receive their $450 deposit.
 After contacting the BBB, she realized that she was not the only consumer who dealt with the same issue.